congyewang/Reinforcement-Learning-for-Adaptive-MCMC/experiments/bridgestan/README.md

 Kindly proceed to acquire the Bridgestan software, version [2.4.0](https://github.com/roualdes/bridgestan/releases/download/v2.4.0/bridgestan-2.4.0.tar.gz), and initially execute the [Example Program](https://roualdes.github.io/bridgestan/latest/languages/c-api.html) utilizing the GCC compiler, version [6.3.0](https://ftp.gnu.org/gnu/gcc/gcc-6.3.0/gcc-6.3.0.tar.gz).

+If stanc needs to be compiled for use (such as Apple M1, M2, etc.), please note that stan models in PosteriorDB still use the old syntax.
+For more details, please refer to [Warning: Declaration of arrays by placing brackets after a type is deprecated](https://github.com/paul-buerkner/brms/issues/1376).